 Jack Coogan

-Professor of Communication Arts B.A., Pepperdine College; M.A., San Fernando Valley State College; Th.M., Th.D., Claremont School of Theology the life of the Church, and in the unique contribution which these make to the understanding and proclamation of the Christian faith.
+Professor of Communication Arts

+B.A., Pepperdine College; M.A., San Fernando Valley State College;

+Th.M., Th.D., Claremont School of Theology

+Jack Coogan has special interest in the role of worship and the arts in the life of the Church, and in the unique contribution which these make to the understanding and proclamation of the Christian faith.
 He has extensive experience in film, music and drama and in the production of educational media.
 He also serves as director of the Robert and Frances Flaherty Study Center.